Gangaram-Sumanth-Reddy/CODEGAI-AI-FOR-BHARAT-2026/README.md

-<h1>AI Learning & Developer Productivity Copilot</h1>
+# AI Learning & Developer Productivity Copilot

-<h2>Overview</h>
+## Overview
-Learning software development today is not just about finding resources—it’s about deciding **what to learn next** and **where to focus**.
+Learning software development today is not just about finding resources—it’s about deciding "what to learn next" and "where to focus".
 Early-career developers and students often spend a lot of time following scattered tutorials, revisiting basics unnecessarily, or learning concepts that don’t align with their actual goals.

 This project proposes an AI-powered learning and productivity copilot that helps users make better learning and work decisions by understanding their **goals, current skill level, progress, and constraints**.